-As an expert panel with complementary know-how in financial, economic, political and social issues, the Advisory Board of the Aquila Group advises the management on strategic issues related to the company's business orientation and management as well as on sustainability topics.
+As an expert panel with complementary know-how in financial, economic, political and social issues, the Advisory Board of the Aquila Capital advises the management on strategic issues related to the company's business orientation and management as well as on sustainability topics.

-Prof. Hans Joachim Schellnhuber has been a member of the Advisory Board of the Aquila Group since 2019.
+Prof. Hans Joachim Schellnhuber has been a member of the Advisory Board of Aquila Capital since 2019.
 The world-renowned climate researcher was one of the first to call for timely and sustainable measures against global warming, above all by moving away from fossil fuels to renewable energy sources.
-After research stays abroad at the University of California, he was Professor at the Center for Marine and Environmental Sciences at the University of Oldenburg from 1989 to 1993.
+After research stays abroad at the University of California, he was Professor at the Centre for Marine and Environmental Sciences at the University of Oldenburg from 1989 to 1993.
 From 2001 to 2005 he headed the Tyndall Centre for Climate Change Research in the UK.
 Hans Joachim Schellnhuber is Director Emeritus of the Potsdam Institute for Climate Impact Research, which he founded in 1992.
 He was Chairman of the German Advisory Council on Global Change and has been a member of the Intergovernmental Panel on Climate Change (IPCC) for many years.

-André Heimrich has been a member of the Advisory Board of Aquila Group since November 2019.
+André Heimrich has been a member of the Advisory Board of Aquila Capital since November 2019.
 At various stages of his career, André has worked in cash and foreign exchange management, liquidity planning, and asset management at Bayernwerk AG Munich.
 Between 1991 and 2001, he was deputy head of the finance department of E.ON Energie Munich.
 In 2002, he joined the Bavarian Chamber of Utilities, where he headed the securities management and investments departments for almost ten years.
 André Heimrich has been a member of the Board of Management of the Bavarian Chamber of Utilities since 2013.